mousrij/devops-bootcamp-16-prometheus/exercises/Exercises.md

 Use this [freecodecamp](https://www.freecodecamp.org/news/what-are-github-actions-and-how-can-you-automate-tests-and-slack-notifications/) guide to set up your Slack channel.

-Configure your email account as described in the [demo project](../demo-projects/2-alerting/).
+Configure your email account as described in the [demo project #2](../demo-projects/2-alerting/).
 Copy the app-password value and write it into the `kubernetes-manifests/ex4-email-secret.yaml` Secret configuration (base64 encoded).

 Execute the following commands to configure the alert manager to send notifications:
 ```sh